Directing - Level 1 & 2

 that the greats have when working with their actors.

-In this exciting series of classes, you'll not only learn the
+In this exciting series of workshops, you'll not only learn the

 fundamentals of directing and working with actors, but you'll also get